Kidney Disease in Cats

 New blood tests like SDMA– a genetic marker of kidney function- can help identify kidney disease early, sometimes years before signs show.
 Many veterinarians include it in annual wellness screenings, so you could ask at your next appointment.

-Fluid therapy and diet are the staples in treating chronic kidney disease.
-Cats can live for years when the disease is caught early and a care plan is put in place.
+Fluid therapy and nutrition are foundational components of managing chronic kidney disease under veterinary guidance.
+Cats can live for years when the disease is caught early, and a care plan is put in place.

-The low protein approach started because of a general thought that urea, the waste product of protein, was taking a toll on the marginal kidney.
-And that reducing the amount of dietary protein would reduce the levels of urea.
+The low-protein approach began because of a general belief that urea, the waste product of protein metabolism, was taking a toll on the marginal kidney.
+And that reducing dietary protein intake would lower urea levels.
 Urea is excreted by the kidney and marginal kidney function can lead to a buildup of urea in the blood.
-One of the indicators of kidney health is the levels of urea in the blood called blood urea nitrogen or BUN.
+One indicator of kidney health is the level of urea in the blood, called blood urea nitrogen (BUN).

-But no studies have shown that restricting protein will prevent further deterioration of kidney function in dogs and cats—quite the opposite.
-On restricted protein diets CKD patients were not able to meet their protein needs.
+But research has not consistently demonstrated that protein restriction slows the progression of kidney dysfunction in dogs and cats—quite the opposite.
+On restricted-protein diets, CKD patients were unable to meet their protein needs.
 Inadequate amino acids can lead to muscle breakdown.
-This breakdown of muscle will cause an increase in creatinine which the kidneys have to clear, along with muscle-wasting, which can be mistaken for worsening CKD in these patients.
+This breakdown of muscle will increase creatinine, which the kidneys must clear, along with muscle wasting, which can be mistaken for worsening CKD in these patients.

-The current school of thought is that moderate amounts of high-quality, animal-based proteins are needed to nourish the body while not overtaxing the kidney function.
+The current school of thought is that moderate amounts of high-quality animal-based proteins are needed to nourish the body without overtaxing kidney function.

 Dr. Judy Morgan also agrees with this sentiment, “Many veterinarians will immediately recommend a protein-restricted diet in pets with any stage of kidney disease.
 Protein should not be restricted in early stages of kidney disease, as this will result in muscle wasting and weakness.”